 1203.01 Immoral or Scandalous Matter

 Section 2(a) of the Trademark Act, 15 U.S.C. §1052(a), is an absolute bar to the registration of immoral or scandalous matter on either the Principal Register or the Supplemental Register.

 Although the words “immoral” and “scandalous” may have somewhat different connotations, case law has included immoral matter in the same category as scandalous matter.
-See In re McGinley, 660 F.2d 481, 484 n.6, 211 USPQ 668, 672 n.6 (C.C.P.A.
+See In re McGinley, 660 F.2d 481, 484 n.6, 211 USPQ 668, 673 n.6 (C.C.P.A.
 1981), aff’g 206 USPQ 753 (TTAB 1979) (“Because of our holding, infra, that appellant’s mark is ‘scandalous,’ it is unnecessary to consider whether appellant’s mark is ‘immoral.’
 We note the dearth of reported trademark decisions in which the term ‘immoral’ has been directly applied.”)

 It has been noted that the threshold is lower for what can be described as “scandalous” than for “obscene.”
 Refusal to register immoral or scandalous matter has been found not to abridge First Amendment rights, because no conduct is proscribed and no tangible form of expression is suppressed.
 Also, the term “scandalous” has been held sufficiently precise to satisfy due process requirements under the Fifth Amendment.
-In re McGinley, 660 F.2d at 484-85, 211 USPQ at 672.
+McGinley, 660 F.2d at 484-85, 211 USPQ at 672.

 To ensure consistency in examination with respect to immoral or scandalous matter, when an examining attorney believes, for whatever reason, that a mark may be considered to comprise such matter, the examining attorney must consult with his or her supervisor.